riguyer/shell-functions/README.md

 NB: many functions are intended for use on the Partners HealthCare Research Computing ERISone cluster.
 Compatability in other contexts is not assured, and in fact is unlikely without some tweaking.

+Folders contain scripts designed to run together for a particular purpose.